 (To learn more about foreclosure in Massachusetts, visit our Massachusetts Foreclosure Law Center.)

-Lynn, Lawrence, and Springfield Mediation Programs
+Lynn, Lawrence, Worcester, and Springfield Mediation Programs

 Lender notifies city of notice to cure default.
-The mediation process starts when the lender notifies the city that it has given the homeowner a notice of the homeowner's right to cure the default, which is part of the Massachusetts foreclosure process.
+The mediation process would start when the lender notifies the city that it has given the homeowner a notice of the homeowner's right to cure the default, which is part of the Massachusetts foreclosure process.
 (Learn more in our Summary of Massachusetts’ Foreclosure Law.)

 City notice of mediation to homeowner.
 Then, the city will notify the borrower of his or her rights under the mediation ordinance.

 Loan counselor assigned.
-Prior to the scheduled mediation conference, the homeowner will be assigned to a volunteer city-approved loan counselor.
+Prior to the scheduled mediation conference, the homeowner should be assigned to a volunteer city-approved loan counselor.
 (If the homeowner is already working with a counselor, that counselor can work with the homeowner during the mediation process.)

 Mediation meeting.
-The mediation meeting will take place at a location that is mutually convenient to the parties, who must put forth a good faith effort to negotiate a commercially reasonable alternative to avoid foreclosure.
+The mediation meeting will then take place at a location that is mutually convenient to the parties, who must put forth a good faith effort to negotiate a commercially reasonable alternative to avoid foreclosure.

 How to Find the City Ordinances